Jayme

 645 reviews1,610 followers

-Well, tomorrow marks the 21st anniversary of this unthinkable tragedyâŠ
+Well, tomorrow marks the 21st anniversary of this unthinkable tragedy

-Hard to believe itâs been that long.
+Hard to believe it’s been that long.

 On that day I just got back to my desk from a meeting..
 I was a radiology medical coder and we spent all our days coding one report after another and while us gals did this, we always listened to our radio stations on our headphones.

-When I returned to my desk one of my coworkers said âput your headphones onâ she had told me about a plane hitting the twin tower⊠as the morning went on we just could not believe it⊠it happened a second time.. and then a third with the plane hit at the Pentagon.
+When I returned to my desk one of my coworkers said “put your headphones on” she had told me about a plane hitting the twin tower

 How could this happen here in America?
 Total disbelief, and fear!